zph/digitalocean/README.md

 # DigitalOcean API in Ruby

 If you found this by Googling, you might be in the wrong place.
 Go to [digital_ocean](https://github.com/rmoriz/digital_ocean) instead or install their Gem from RubyGems.
-Their code is more established and tested.
+Their code is more established and more thoroughly tested.

 ##You've been warned.